jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  6. Although not strictly necessary, it is probably a good idea to delete all
-     attachments on your Joomla 2.5 site.
+     attachments on your Joomla 2.5+ site.
 If you do not do this, you will
-     probably want to carefully note all of the existing attachments on your
+     want to carefully note all of the existing attachments on your Joomla
-     Joomla 2.5 site before proceeding.
-Doing this step will make it
+     2.5+ site before proceeding.
+Doing this step will make it easier to
-     easier to delete any new attachments if the migration process does not go
+     delete any new attachments if the migration process does not go smoothly.
-     smoothly.

  7. All the migrated attachments will be set to the same Access Level.
      Depending on your site, you may want this to be 'Public' or 'Registered'
      (or other access level).
 To choose which access level should be set for
-     all the migrated attachments do this:
+     all the migrated attachments do this on the Joomla 2.5+ site:

 	* Go to the Attachments page in the back end (under Components),
 	* Click on the "Options" button on the toolbar,